 Conclusion

-Thermal and night vision have made ethical, effective predator hunting possible long after sunset, and they are valuable tools for landowners managing coyote and hog pressure.
+Thermal and night vision have made ethical, effective predator hunting possible long after sunset, and they are valuable tools for landowners managing predator and varmint pressure.
 Understand the difference between the technologies, buy from reputable brands, and never let the gear tempt you into a shot you cannot make safely or identify with certainty.
 Know your local laws, hunt the wind, and treat positive identification as the line you never cross.
 Do that, and night optics become one of the most capable additions to your hunting kit.

 From the field, weekly.